The most counter-intuitive way to fight arthritis pain

 For many folks with arthritis, just these basic motions are difficult, and the last thing anyone wants to do when they’re in pain is exercise.
 But I’m here to tell you that exercise isn’t impossible, but rather it’s the single best natural remedy for your arthritis pain.
 Indeed, regular exercise can strengthen your bones and the ligaments holding them together, reducing your arthritis symptoms.
 If you feel like arthritis is holding you back, these simple exercises may be just the “medicine” you need to conquer your arthritis pain.

-How Arthritis Affects Your Joints
+Effects of Arthritis on Your Joints

 There are more than 100 types of arthritis, and more than 50 million adults suffer from one or more forms.
 If you have arthritis then you’re well aware of the symptoms: swelling, pain, and stiffness.
 You know they can fluctuate daily from mild to severe.
 And you know there’s a good chance your arthritis pain will increase over time.